-Lord Selborne is a hereditary member of the House of Lords and currently serves as chairman of its Select Committee on Science and Technology.
-He also chairs the Foundation for Science and Technology.
+Lord Selborne is a hereditary member of the House of Lords and currently serves as chairs for the Foundation for Science and Technology.

 Freshwater Habitats Trust is guided by the board of trustees

 Roger was Chief Executive of CCW from 2002-2013.
 A biologist by training, he has spent his career in the water industry and environmental management.
 Before moving to CCW, he was Director of Environment Agency Wales.
 The main focus of his time at CCW was mitigation for, and adaption to, environmental change.
 Roger has been Secretary-Treasurer of the EEAC (the European network of environment and sustainable development advisory councils) for the last 4 years and was a founder member of ENCA (the European network of heads of conservation agencies).
 He currently chairs the Coed Cymru Partnership and Tir Coed (both woodland charities operating in Wales) and is an associate of the Welsh Institute for Natural Resources at Bangor University.

 Jenny has had a lifelong interest in nature, especially pond life, since being introduced to newts by her grandfather.
 Time in Greece as a child cemented this interest with the opportunity to capture tortoises and observe lizards and praying mantises.
 Now has a garden with two ponds and a further pond on the allotment.

 After a long career in the police service Jenny has, in the House of Lords, served as chair of the Environment Committee for 3 years at a time when it was examining EU directives on water-quality.
 Jenny is currently a member of the House of Lords Science and Technology Committee.
 Her main hobbies are painting and travel and she has been a regular monitor of elections in countries of the former Russian Empire.

 Her degrees are in Psychology and she also has Diplomas in Criminology and History of Art.